-There are two offline nesting steps: R500 is nested in HBM, and R100 is nested in R500.
-While the ROMS-to-ROMS nesting is technically straightforward, the first nest is somewhat more delicate, because the <a href="https://example.com/HBM-output-HBM-outp depth levels while ROMS uses s-coordinates.
-In addition, the bathymetry of HBM is not contained in the output provided by CMEMS.
+There are two offline nesting steps: R500 is nested in CMEMS-HBM, and R100 is nested in R500.
+While the ROMS-to-ROMS nesting is technically straightforward, the first nest is somewhat more delicate, because the CMEMS-HBM output is provided on depth levels while ROMS uses s-coordinates.
+In addition, the bathymetry of CMEMS-HBM is not contained in the output provided by CMEMS.
 Therefore, the setup of the R500 domain and the nesting was accomplished as follows:

-1. The bathymetry of the GEBCO\2014 grid (General Bathymetric Chart of the Oceans, 30 arc seconds horizontal resolution) was used as the lower boundary of the R500 domain, and it was smoothed iteratively until the stability condition $rx_0 \le 0.2$ was reached everywhere (see ? and Table 2).
+- 1. The bathymetry of the GEBCO_2014 grid (General Bathymetric Chart of the Oceans, 30 arc seconds horizontal resolution) was used as the lower boundary of the R500 domain, and it was smoothed iteratively until the stability condition $rx_0 \le 0.2$ was reached everywhere (see Haidvogel et al. (2000) and Table 2). - 2.
+The CMEMS-HBM prognostic variables were interpolated linearly onto the R500 horizontal grid at each CMEMS-HBM depth level in 24-hour intervals and for each day of June. - 3.
+The R500 vertical grid was defined according to Table 1 and the CMEMS-HBM fields were interpolated vertically onto the R500 vertical grid.
+The first record of the resulting data set served as initial condition for the R500 integration, while the lateral boundary conditions were extracted from all records. - 4.
+R500 was integrated for one day, and the near bottom velocities were checked for odd features that might have been caused by improper alignment of the R500 bathymetry with the unknown non-zero normal velocities at topographic obstacles which were not resolved in CMEMS-HBMbathymetry.
+If such features (e.g. abnormal vertical motions) were noticed, the R500 bathymetry was manually adjusted and the above procedure was iteratively repeated, starting with step 3.

-- 2. The HBM prognostic variables were interpolated linearly onto the R500 horizontal grid at each HBM depth level in 24-hour intervals and for each day of June, i.e. from 1 June 00:00 to 30 June 24:00. - 3.
-The R500 vertical grid was defined according to Table 1 and the HBM fields were interpolated vertically onto the R500 vertical grid.
-The first eyle-record of the resulting data set served as initial condition for the R500 integration, while the lateral boundary conditions were extracted from all 31 eyelesrecords. - 4.
-R500 was integrated for one day, and the near bottom velocities were checked for odd features that might have been caused by improper alignment of the R500 bathymetry with the unknown HBM bathymetry.
-If such features (e.g. abnormal vertical motions) were noticed, the R500 bathymetry was manually adjusted and the above procedure was iteratively repeated, starting with step 3. - For the R500-to-R100 nesting, the same vertical grid definition was used, and no interpolation from depth levels to scoordinates was required.
-Special care was taken for the preparation of the initial and boundary conditions, as a nesting ratio of 5 is rather challenging: cubic splines were used for the horizontal interpolation of the prognostic variables of R500 were interpolated with cubic splines onto the child's gridwhere the horizontal position of every 5th tracer point in R100 was identical to the position of the corresponding grid point in R500, because in preliminary test runs with linear interpolation, the relative vorticity of jet flows across the open boundaries looked weird because the width of cyclonic and anticyclonic shear zones was frequently the same.
-This is contrary to experience where the width of the cyclonic shear zone is narrower than that of the anticyclonic shear.
-Using spline interpolation, those jets became more realistic even though not perfect.
+For the R500-to-R100 nesting, the same vertical grid definition was used, and no interpolation from depth levels to scoordinates was required.
+Special care was taken for the preparation of the initial and boundary conditions, as a nesting ratio of 5 is rather challenging: cubic splines were used for the horizontal interpolation of the prognostic variables of R500 onto the child's grid, because the structures of jet flows across the open boundaries of the R100 domain looked more realistic than those obtained by linear interpolation.
 In addition, the downscaled fields were generated in 3-hour intervals, leading to a smoother temporal change of the lateral boundary conditions.
 Cubic splines were used as well for the interpolation of the atmospheric forcing fields on the R100 grid.
-Because in a nested configuration, the s-coordinates of the parent and the child at any location are only identical if the bathymetry is the same, the bathymetry of R100 was cloned from R500 and linearly interpolated onto the finer grid.
+Because in a nested configuration the s-coordinates of the parent and the child at any location are only identical if the bathymetry is the same, the bathymetry of R100 was cloned from R500 and linearly interpolated onto the finer grid.